-In Getting the Knack, authors Stephen Dunning and William Stafford offer 20 exercises covering different types or phases of poetry writing.
+In Getting the Knack, authors Stephen Dunning and William Stafford, both widely known poets and educators, offer 20 exercises covering different types or phases of poetry writing.
 The authors' humor and nonacademic style will appeal to experienced and novice poets of all ages.

 Read the chapter on "Found & Headline Poems."

 William Stafford’s son Kim Stafford shares memories of his father’s life and work and talks about his own journey to becoming a poet and educator in this Council Chronicle article “His Poetry Was a Way of Teaching.”